guardian/feast-multiplatform-library/docs/graphql-networking-rollout-plan.md

-# GraphQL + Networking Rollout Plan
+# GraphQL Rollout Plan

-This document breaks the work into small steps so GraphQL support can be added to the KMP library with the **least possible change required in consuming projects**.
+This document reflects the current GraphQL architecture in the KMP library.
+The GraphQL-related work is now centered around **two modules only**:

+- `:core:graphql`
+- `:core:api`

+The old `:core:networking` layer is no longer part of the GraphQL rollout plan.
+Endpoint ownership, schema/codegen wiring, and GraphQL client setup now live in `:core:graphql`, while consumer-facing setup and repository access live in `:core:api`.

 ## Goals

-- Keep `:library` as the only module most consumer apps need to depend on.
-- Keep Retrofit and Apollo implementation details out of the public API.
+- Keep GraphQL implementation details out of the consumer-facing API.
-- Use Koin internally for dependency wiring while keeping DI details hidden from consuming apps.
-- Keep the networking layer structured so Retrofit can be replaced by Ktor later with minimal downstream impact.
-- Add a `:core:networking` module first as the internal foundation.
-- Add a fully working `:core:graphql` module second.
+- Keep Apollo, generated query models, and Koin wiring hidden behind library-owned APIs where practical.
+- Keep `:core:graphql` focused on GraphQL-specific concerns only:
+  - schema download
-- Ensure schema download + Apollo code generation happen automatically during builds.
+  - Apollo code generation
+  - Apollo client creation
+  - GraphQL endpoint/base URL ownership
+  - GraphQL-specific mapping and error handling
+- Keep `:core:api` focused on the SDK-facing surface:
+  - environment/config entrypoints
+  - bootstrap/wiring for Android and iOS
+  - repository interfaces and implementations exposed to consumers
+- Minimize change required in consuming Android and iOS projects.
+- Preserve freedom to evolve the transport implementation later without reintroducing unnecessary module boundaries too early.
 - Keep the design multiplatform-friendly.

 ---

+## Current module responsibilities

+### `:core:graphql`
+Owns GraphQL implementation concerns.

+Responsibilities:
+- Apollo plugin configuration
+- schema refresh task
+- `.graphql` operations and generated Apollo models
+- GraphQL environment and base URL ownership
+- Apollo client factory/wrapper
+- GraphQL DI modules internal to the implementation
+- GraphQL result/error translation
+- GraphQL-specific integration tests and mapping tests

+### `:core:api`
+Owns the consumer-facing GraphQL SDK surface.

+Responsibilities:
+- public-facing config entrypoint
+- mapping from API environment/config to GraphQL config
+- Koin/bootstrap entrypoints for Android and iOS
+- repository implementations used by consuming apps
+- keeping consumer setup small and stable

+### Relationship between the two modules
+- `:core:api` depends on `:core:graphql`
+- `:core:graphql` does **not** depend on `:core:api`
+- GraphQL-related consumers should ideally need only `:core:api`
+- `:core:graphql` may remain published temporarily, but the long-term direction is to hide it from consumers when the public API surface is fully stabilized in `:core:api`

+---

 ## Phase 0 — Principles and guardrails

-### Task 0.1 — Keep public API stable
+### Task 0.1 — Keep public API intentional
-- Continue exposing consumer-facing APIs from `:library`.
-- Keep a clear distinction between consumer-facing API and internal module-to-module API.
+- Keep a clear distinction between SDK-facing APIs and internal implementation APIs.
-- Do not expose Retrofit service interfaces in public APIs.
+- Do not expose Apollo generated models in the long-term consumer contract.
-- Do not expose Apollo generated models in public APIs.
+- Do not expose Apollo client setup details to Android/iOS consuming apps unless there is a deliberate advanced-use case.
-- Return stable library-owned models or repository interfaces from `:library`.
-- It is acceptable for internal-only types to live in `:core:networking` or `:core:graphql` when consuming apps will not import them directly.
+- Prefer library-owned configs, repositories, and models in `:core:api` for any surface that consumers are expected to call directly.

-### Task 0.2 — Use internal module boundaries
+### Task 0.2 — Keep module boundaries simple
-- Put transport/infrastructure code in `:core:networking`.
+- Put GraphQL implementation/codegen/configuration in `:core:graphql`.
-- Put GraphQL implementation/codegen in `:core:graphql`.
+- Put consumer-facing GraphQL entrypoints in `:core:api`.
-- Keep HTTP client construction behind internal factories/adapters so the transport implementation can move from Retrofit/OkHttp to Ktor later.
+- Avoid reintroducing extra infrastructure modules unless there is a clear benefit that outweighs the added complexity.
 - Keep dependency direction one-way:
-  - `:library` -> `:core:graphql`
+  - `:core:api` -> `:core:graphql`
-  - `:core:graphql` -> `:core:networking` (only if needed)
-  - avoid `:core:*` -> `:library`
+  - avoid `:core:graphql` -> `:core:api`

 ### Task 0.3 — Minimize downstream changes
-- Consumers should keep depending on the existing published `library` artifact.
-- Consumers should not need to know whether data comes from Retrofit or Apollo.
+- Consumers should not need to know whether Apollo wiring, schema refresh, caching, or DI changes internally.
-- Any new setup needed by consumers should be limited to a small config/factory API.
+- Any new required setup should be limited to a small configuration/bootstrap API.
+- Android and iOS consumers should move toward depending only on `:core:api`.

 Implementation note:
-- if a type is only used between modules inside this repository and is never imported by consuming apps, it does not need to be promoted into `:library`
+- if a type is only used inside this repository and is not part of the intended SDK contract, it should stay internal to `:core:graphql` or `:core:api`
-- only types that are part of the true external SDK surface should be treated as long-term public API
+- only true consumer-facing types should be treated as long-term public API

 ---

-## Phase 1 — Create the networking module foundation
+## Phase 1 — Stabilize the two-module architecture

-### Task 1.1 — Register the module in Gradle settings
+### Task 1.1 — Keep Gradle/module registration aligned
-- Update `settings.gradle.kts`.
-- Include:
-  - `:core:networking`
+- Ensure `settings.gradle.kts` reflects the active module layout.
+- GraphQL-related work should assume only:
   - `:core:graphql`
-- Keep `:library` included as before.

-### Task 1.2 — Expand the version catalog
-- Update `gradle/libs.versions.toml` with versions and aliases needed for networking.
-- Add versions for likely dependencies:
-  - Retrofit
-  - OkHttp
-  - OkHttp logging interceptor
-  - Kotlin datetime if needed later
-  - Apollo plugin/runtime entries for next phase
-- Keep versions centralized in the catalog.

-### Task 1.3 — Configure `core/networking/build.gradle.kts`
-- Make `:core:networking` a Kotlin Multiplatform module.
-- Add Android library plugin support if Android-specific code will live there.
-- Configure source sets:
-  - `commonMain`
-  - `commonTest`
-  - `androidMain`
-  - `androidUnitTest` if needed
-- Put only shared contracts/config in `commonMain`.
-- Put Retrofit/OkHttp dependencies in `androidMain` unless there is a real multiplatform use for shared pieces.
-- Keep the common API transport-agnostic so a future Ktor implementation can slot in without changing `:library`.

-### Task 1.4 — Add module namespace/build settings
-- Set Android namespace for `:core:networking`.
-- Align compile/min SDK and JVM target with existing project values.
-- Keep formatting and plugin style consistent with the existing repo.

-### Task 1.5 — Add initial networking abstractions
-Create minimal shared classes/interfaces in `:core:networking` so later modules depend on contracts, not implementation details.

-Suggested first set:
-- `NetworkEnvironment` or `BaseUrlProvider`
-- `RequestHeadersProvider` or `AuthTokenProvider`
-- `NetworkException` / `NetworkError`
-- `NetworkResult<T>` wrapper if useful
-- `NetworkLogger` abstraction if logging needs to be pluggable
-- `HttpEngineFactory` or similar transport abstraction if you want the eventual Ktor move to be mostly internal

-### Task 1.6 — Add Android transport implementation shell
-Create Android-side classes only as infrastructure, not public API.

-Suggested classes:
-- `OkHttpClientFactory`
-- `RetrofitFactory`
-- optional interceptors:
-  - auth header interceptor
-  - user agent/header interceptor
-  - logging interceptor

-Note:
-- treat these as replaceable adapters, not as the core contract of the networking module
-- avoid making repository code depend directly on Retrofit service interfaces

-### Task 1.7 — Decide publication strategy for internal modules
-Because `:library` will depend on internal modules, decide how they are published:
-- either publish `:core:networking` and `:core:graphql` as transitive artifacts
-- or embed/shade implementation where appropriate

-Recommended approach:
-- publish them normally as internal support artifacts
-- keep public entrypoint in `:library`

-### Task 1.8 — Verify networking module builds cleanly
-- Run Gradle sync/build for `:core:networking`.
-- Confirm no configuration or source set issues.
-- Confirm `:library` still builds after adding the module.
+  - `:core:api`
+- Remove rollout assumptions that require a dedicated GraphQL networking module.

+### Task 1.2 — Keep version catalog focused on actual usage
+- Keep Apollo, Koin, Kotlin, and platform dependencies centralized in `gradle/libs.versions.toml`.
+- Only keep dependency aliases that are still needed by `:core:graphql` and `:core:api`.
+- Avoid documenting or planning around unused transport-layer dependencies as if they are part of the current GraphQL design.

+### Task 1.3 — Keep endpoint ownership in `:core:graphql`
+- Define GraphQL environments and base URLs in `:core:graphql`.
+- Keep GraphQL URL resolution close to Apollo client creation.
+- Avoid extra mapping layers for endpoints unless they provide real value.
+- Keep `GraphQlConfig` GraphQL-native rather than delegating endpoint ownership elsewhere.

+### Task 1.4 — Keep `:core:api` as the consumer bridge
+- `:core:api` should accept consumer-facing environment/config values.
+- `:core:api` should translate those values into `:core:graphql` configuration.
+- Consumers should not need to understand the details of `GraphQlConfig` unless explicitly intended.

+### Task 1.5 — Keep bootstrap APIs multiplatform-friendly
+- Android and iOS setup should be small, explicit, and native-first where appropriate.
+- Shared bootstrap helpers may exist in `:core:api`, but platform apps should still own lifecycle decisions.

 ---

-## Phase 2 — Define the public API shape in `library`
+## Phase 2 — Define and refine the public API in `core:api`

-### Task 2.1 — Decide repository surface before implementation
+### Task 2.1 — Decide the intended consumer surface
-Before wiring GraphQL, define what consumers should call.

 Recommended shape:
-- one or more repository interfaces in `:library`
-- a small config object for environment/auth setup
+- a small `FeastApiConfig`-style config object
-- one factory/builder to construct repositories/clients
+- environment selection owned by `:core:api`
+- repository interfaces or SDK entrypoints in `:core:api`
+- platform-friendly bootstrap helpers for Android and iOS

-### Task 2.2 — Introduce config entrypoint in `:library`
+### Task 2.2 — Keep configuration stable
-Add a stable public configuration API, for example:
-- base API URL / environment
-- auth token provider or header provider
-- timeout/logging flags if required

-Keep this config owned by `:library`, even if values are passed down internally.
+The public-facing config should be simple and durable.

+Recommended characteristics:
+- environment-based by default
+- optional future extension points only when justified
+- avoid leaking Apollo-specific names into the public contract

-### Task 2.3 — Define stable consumer-facing models
+### Task 2.3 — Move toward API-owned consumer models
-- Reuse existing models if they fit.
-- Add new public models in `:library` only where needed.
+- Do not mirror the full GraphQL schema 1:1.
+- Introduce API-owned models only for the subset that is intentionally exposed to consumers.
-- Avoid leaking Apollo generated response types into public method signatures.
+- Keep Apollo generated types behind the `:core:graphql` boundary wherever possible.

-### Task 2.4 — Define internal-to-public mapping boundary
+### Task 2.4 — Keep mapping responsibilities explicit
-- Decide where API models are transformed into library models.
-- Recommended location: `:core:graphql` maps GraphQL responses into stable library/domain shapes or internal DTOs that `:library` can safely use.
+- `:core:graphql` should map raw GraphQL responses into shapes that are safe for upstream use.
+- `:core:api` should own any final translation needed for the public SDK surface.
+- Nullability and GraphQL-specific field quirks should stay out of consumer code.

 ---

-## Phase 3 — Implement the GraphQL module fully
+## Phase 3 — Implement and maintain `core:graphql`

 ### Task 3.1 — Configure `core/graphql/build.gradle.kts`
-- Make `:core:graphql` a Kotlin Multiplatform module.
+- Keep `:core:graphql` as a Kotlin Multiplatform module.
-- Apply Apollo Kotlin plugin.
+- Apply and maintain Apollo Kotlin plugin configuration.
-- Configure Android/iOS/JS-compatible source sets as needed.
+- Keep Android/iOS source sets aligned with actual supported targets.
-- Add Apollo runtime dependencies in `commonMain` if GraphQL is shared across platforms.
+- Keep Apollo runtime and GraphQL-specific dependencies in the module.
-- Add dependency on `:core:networking` only for shared config/error abstractions if needed.
+- Avoid unnecessary dependencies on extra infrastructure modules for endpoint configuration.

-### Task 3.2 — Choose the GraphQL package structure
+### Task 3.2 — Keep package structure clear
 Recommended structure inside `:core:graphql`:
-- `src/commonMain/graphql/` for `.graphql` operations/fragments
+- `src/commonMain/graphql/` for GraphQL operations and schema
-- `src/commonMain/kotlin/...` for client wrappers, mappers, and repository-facing APIs
+- `src/commonMain/kotlin/...` for config, client wrappers, DI, repositories, and mappers
-- schema stored inside the module
+- `src/androidMain/...` and `src/iosMain/...` only for platform-specific GraphQL concerns such as caching or platform DI wiring

-### Task 3.3 — Add Apollo service configuration
+### Task 3.3 — Keep Apollo service configuration stable
-- Configure one Apollo service in Gradle.
-- Set package name for generated code.
+- Use a stable package name for generated code.
-- Enable codegen options appropriate for the project.
-- Keep generated package names stable to reduce churn.
+- Keep generated package churn low.
+- Ensure Apollo generation is reproducible and predictable.

-### Task 3.4 — Implement a thin GraphQL client wrapper
+### Task 3.4 — Keep the GraphQL client wrapper thin
-Create a small wrapper around Apollo so the rest of the project does not depend directly on Apollo APIs.

-Use Koin inside `:core:graphql` for wiring the Apollo client, GraphQL wrapper, and related configuration so dependency setup remains consistent across platforms without leaking DI decisions into the public SDK.

 Suggested responsibilities:
 - create the Apollo client
 - execute queries/mutations
-- map low-level errors into project-level errors
+- map low-level GraphQL/Apollo errors into project-level results
-- inject auth headers and endpoint config
+- resolve the final GraphQL server URL from GraphQL-owned config

 Design note:
-- prefer passing Apollo an abstracted HTTP/config layer from `:core:networking` where practical so a future Ktor-based implementation can be introduced behind the same library-facing API
+- future transport changes should be handled inside `:core:graphql` unless there is a strong reason to re-extract a separate transport layer later

-### Task 3.5 — Add query/mutation files
+### Task 3.5 — Keep operations focused
-- Add `.graphql` files for the initial set of required operations.
+- Add `.graphql` files only for required use cases.
-- Keep operations focused and version-controlled.
-- Organize by feature/domain if multiple APIs are added later.
+- Organize operations by feature/domain where useful.
+- Keep operations version-controlled.

-### Task 3.6 — Add model mapping layer
+### Task 3.6 — Keep mapping and caching platform-aware
-- Map Apollo generated models into stable library/internal models.
+- Keep all GraphQL-specific field-name quirks inside this module.
 - Handle nullability carefully.
-- Keep all GraphQL-specific field-name quirks inside this module.
+- Allow Android/iOS cache behavior to differ when necessary, as long as the consumer-facing API remains stable.

-### Task 3.7 — Add tests for mapping and error handling
+### Task 3.7 — Test GraphQL behavior thoroughly
-- Add unit tests for GraphQL response mapping.
+- Add or maintain tests for response mapping.
-- Add tests for partial/null response scenarios.
+- Cover partial/null response scenarios.
-- Add tests for transport and GraphQL error conversion.
+- Cover GraphQL and transport-level error conversion.

-### Task 3.8 — Connect `:library` to `:core:graphql`
-- Add dependency from `:library` to `:core:graphql`.
-- Implement repository implementations in `:library` using GraphQL-facing abstractions.
-- Keep repository interfaces and public entrypoints in `:library`.
+- Validate platform-specific GraphQL setup where possible.

 ---

 ## Phase 4 — Automate schema download and code generation

-### Task 4.1 — Decide where schema credentials come from
+### Task 4.1 — Keep schema refresh configurable
-Choose how schema download is authenticated/configured.

 Recommended inputs:
 - Gradle properties
 - environment variables